 While some people may be waiting for a federal government solution to long-term care planning, they should be aware of a plan already exists.
 Federal tax laws provide encouragement and benefits for those who purchase qualified Long-Term Care Insurance.
 Plus, many states participate in the Long-Term Care Partnership Program, which provides a consumer additional asset protection if they purchase a qualified policy.

-"Tax breaks are the most significant indication that the federal government is trying to motivate individuals to do something about planning for the costs of long-term care.
+"Tax breaks are the most significant indication that the federal government is trying to motivate individuals to do something about planning for the costs of long-term care."

 "There are already a number of Internal Revenue Service or IRS-approved tax deductions and tax incentive programs available for consumers."

 One of the most significant IRS-approved tax advantages is the tax deductibility of tax-qualified long-term care insurance premiums.

-Not all Long-Term Care Insurance related products are tax-deductible.
+Not all Long-Term Care Insurance products are tax-deductible.
 Generally, you must have a traditional tax-qualified plan to be eligible.
 Many “hybrid” or asset-based plans have limited or no tax benefits.
 A Long-Term Care specialist can explain the differences.

-This LTC NEWS article reviews the 2018 tax benefits of Long-Term Care Insurance: https://www.ltcnews.com/articles/irs-2018-long-term-care-insurance-deduction-schedule
+This LTC News article reviews the 2020 tax benefits of Long-Term Care Insurance: https://www.ltcnews.com/articles/news/irs-2020-tax-deductions-for-long-term-care-insurance

 "According to the latest IRS data, some 8.8 million taxpayers took advantage of deductions for medical and dental expenses saving themselves an aggregate of $87 billion.
-A temporary expansion of the medical expense deduction could benefit many more this year," Slome said.
+A temporary expansion of the medical expense deduction could benefit many more this year,"Jesse Slome

 Experts suggest planning before you retire as you can take advantage of much lower premiums and perhaps qualify for preferred health discounts.